 Guido Baltussen is Professor in Behavioral Finance and Financial Markets.
-In addition, he works at Robeco Asset Management as Co-Head of Quant Allocation, and expert in quantitative investment strategies in Multi Asset and Fixed Income spaces.
+In addition, Guido works at Robeco Asset Management as Head of Factor Investing & Co-Head of Quant Fixed Income, managing quantitative investment strategies in Equities, Fixed Income and other asset classes.
 Before he obtained his PhD in Finance at the Erasmus University Rotterdam, and was visiting Scholar at Stern School of Business of New York University, New York, USA.
 His expertise is Behavioral Finance, Market Anomalies, and Factor-based Investing, with research focusing on the boundaries of Behavioral Finance and Asset Pricing, Investments, Portfolio Construction and Individual Investor Decision Making.
-Guido has published several articles in the leading economic and finance journals (e.g. American Economic Review, Journal of Financial Economics, Management Science, Journal of Financial and Quantitative Analysis, Review of Economics and Statistics) and his research is covered in various media such as the Wall Street Journal, Bloomberg, Morningstar, America Today, MoneyWeek and more.
+Guido has published several articles in the leading finance journals (e.g. American Economic Review, Journal of Financial Economics, Management Science, Journal of Financial and Quantitative Analysis) and practitioner journals (Financial Analyst Journal, Journal of Portfolio Management).
+His research is covered in various media such as the Wall Street Journal, Bloomberg, Morningstar, America Today, and MoneyWeek.

 Work Address and Contact Information: